 Invisible Man is an American literary classic.
 It tells the story of a nameless man who is invisible.
-His invisibility is both literal and physical.
-Invisibility is literal because he is ignored by main stream society.
-The invisibility is also figurative.
-“I am invisible, understand, simply because people refuse to see me” (Ellison 3).
-The cause of invisibility has to do with his race.
+He is invisible both literal and physical.
+Invisibility is literal because he is ignored by mainstream society.
+The invisibility is also figurative, “I am invisible, understand, simply because people refuse to see me” (Ellison 3).
+The cause of invisibility is his race.
 This is because the main character –the invisible man- is Black.
 The audience is able to watch events unfold as he interacts with society and the people around him.
 Despite the places he goes and relationships he builds, the world continues to ignore him.
-In the beginning of the book he is figuratively invisible, by the end of the book he is physically invisible.
+In the beginning of the book he is figuratively invisible, by the end of the book he is literally invisible.
 Stealing electricity from the city, he lives underground invisible to the rest of the world.
 “The myriad problems faced by the nameless narrator of Ralph Ellison’s Invisible Man: the cruel disillusionments he undergoes with Dr. Bledsoe, Mr. Norton, the Brotherhood, his loss of home, of ambition, of hope, of friends”, (Bourassa 2).
 In many ways, Ellison compares what it means to be invisible, to what it means to be Black.
 Invisibility is used as a metaphor for the oppression faced by African American men throughout society as the narrator comes to a greater understanding of himself.

 GENERA AND TYPE